 The second thing more expensive eyepieces offer you is increased apparent field of view.
 This is the big deal, the “killer app” of premium eyepieces.
 This is what you want, this is what you’re paying for when you spend that extra money on an eyepiece.
 One area where the increased AFOV really matters is if you have a non-motorized scope, like a dob.
 Because the AFOV is wider, at higher magnifications, the object you’re looking at will stay in the field of view longer before having to nudge the scope to recenter it as the earth turns and moves the object out of your field of view.

 Others want to go to higher magnifications without losing much in the way of true field of view.
-So, for example, a 32mm Plossl will give you just about the same true field of view as a 20mm 82-degree AFOV eyepiece; but of course, the 20mm will do so at a significantly higher magnification.
+So, for example, a 32mm Plossl will give you just about the same true field of view as a 24mm 68-degree AFOV eyepiece, and the same as a 20mm 82-degree AFOV eyepiece; but of course, the 24mm and 20mm eyepieces will do so at a significantly higher magnification.

 Another reason for increasaed AFOV is that most people find that extra bit of black sky surrounding a DSO as they observe with that larger field of view to be aesthetically pleasing.
 The extra black at the edge frames the object in the center, and it looks better.
 And these are all very good reasons to spend more on an eyepiece.